Take a look at 40 years of history at Wilson's Orchard and how our farm has changed over time.

 The site of the Orchard was purchased by German immigrants, Leonhard and Catherine Degen Brack.
 The Bracks had met and married in Brooklyn, New York.
 Their path West took them West to Ontonagon County, Michigan.
 There, Leonhard worked in the mines.
 Their first born son, Peter, arrived in 1854.
 Shortly afterwards, Leonhard left his wife and infant son and traveled by boat to Dubuque, Iowa where he worked in the Mines of Spain.

-Highway 1, the military highway, surely brought him to Johnson County and the land that would later become their farm and the start of what you see today.
-He sent for his wife and infant son and the couple choose the land because it reminded them of their country of birth.
-Their second child, daughter Emma, was born in September 1856 in Johnson County.
+Highway 1, the military highway, surely brought him to Johnson County and the land that would later become their farm.
+In 1855, he sent for his wife and infant son.
+The couple choose to purchase the land because it reminded them of their homeland.
+Their second child, Emma, was born in September 1856 in Johnson County.
 They built a house with a barn attached in the German style.
 Sadly, there are no known photos of their homestead.

-The 1865, U.S. IRS tax assessment records indicate that he raised hogs.
-No doubt they were self-sufficient and raised all the food and income they needed from the resources on their farm.
-Per his daughter Katie Fuhrmeister's obituary, Leonhard also hauled limestone from the nearby Dingleberry Quarry to Iowa City to be used in construction on the University of Iowa campus.
+The 1865 U.S. IRS tax assessment records indicate that the Brack's raised hogs.
+No doubt, they were self-sufficient — they raised their own food and earned income from their farm resources.
+Per his daughter Katie Fuhrmeister's obituary, Leonhard also hauled limestone from the Dingleberry Quarry to Iowa City for construction of the University of Iowa campus.
 The couple raised 10 children, and their descendants still live in Johnson County to this day.

 Leonhard died in 1895, and Catherine died in 1899.
 Their son Peter, as administrator of their estate, listed the farm for sale in an advertisement in the Iowa State Press January 17, 1900 edition.